gerbenjacobs/gerbenjacobs.github.io/_posts/2015-08-19-move-to-jekyll.md

-I looked briefly at other static site generators, but the fact that Jekyll comes free with Github (`git push`-ing your entire folder is lovely) and that for your personal site you don't require the `gh-pages` branch all made it relatively easy to pick as the candidate.
+I looked briefly at other static site generators, but the fact that Jekyll comes free with Github (`git push`-ing your entire folder is lovely) and that for your personal site you don't require the `gh-pages` branch all made it a relative easy candidate to pick.